blekane/Devopseasylearning/Docker/04-Volume-In-Docker.md

 ```

-## Create a web content for NGINX and mount the container
+## Create a web content for NGINX and mount the container with volume mount

 1. Create a web content for nginx